China Black

 China Black were a British pop-reggae duo, consisting of Simon Fung (songwriter, composer, lyricist, guitarist, keyboardist, arranger and record producer) and Errol Reid (singer-songwriter).

 Overview

 The band took its name from the different backgrounds of its members.
 Fung, who is British-Chinese ('China') and Reid, who has Jamaican heritage ('Black').

 Their music is typified by heavy, lush string arrangements, gospel choirs, a dance/pop/reggae beat, pizzicato strings and mostly minor chord arrangements on piano.

 Career

 First attempt at success (1992)

-The group first released the song "Searching" in 1992 which stayed in the reggae chart for 12 weeks at number one and went top 5 in the R&B chart.
-However their indie record label went bankrupt and the track did not chart in the main UK Singles Chart.
-However, after much interest from major record companies they decided to go with Polydor Records.
+The group first released the song "Searching" in 1992; it stayed in the reggae chart for 12 weeks at number one and went into the top 5 in the R&B chart.
+However, the band's indie record label went bankrupt and the track did not chart in the main UK singles chart.
+After much interest from major record companies, the group signed to Polydor.